 Our non-employee directors receive compensation for their services on the board of directors.
 Directors who are also our employees do not receive a retainer or fees for service on our board of directors or any committees.
 Accordingly, Mr. Dodson, a director of Civeo and Civeo's President and Chief Executive Officer, does not receive director compensation.

-Beginning in 2019, non-employee directors receive an annual retainer of \$65,000.
-The non-employee director who serves as the Chairman of the Board receives an additional annual retainer of \$75,000, which is paid quarterly 50% in cash and 50% in fully vested common shares.
+In 2019, non-employee directors received an annual retainer of \$65,000.
+Mr. Navarre, who serves as the Chairman of the Board, received an additional annual retainer of \$75,000, paid quarterly 50% in cash and 50% in fully vested common shares.
+In light of the current market environment including the near term outlook for oil and gas activity, the non-employee directors voluntarily agreed to an annual retainer reduction to \$52,000, a 20% reduction, effective as of April 1, 2020.
+Mr. Navarre also voluntarily agreed to reduce the additional Chairman retainer to \$60,000, a 20% reduction, to be paid quarterly 100% in cash, effective as of April 1, 2020.
 Each non-employee director who serves as the chairman of a committee receives an additional annual retainer.
-The chairman of the Compensation Committee receives an additional \$23,000 and the Nominating and Corporate Governance Committee and Investment Committee chairmen both receive an additional \$18,000.
-The chairman of the Audit Committee and the Finance and Investment Committee, other than the Committee chairman, receive an additional annual retainer of \$13,000 and members of the Audit Committee, other than the Committee chairman, receive an additional annual retainer of \$13,000 and members of the Audit Committee, other than the Committee chairman, receive an additional annual retainer of \$18,000.
+The chairman of the Compensation Committee receives an additional \$23,000 and the Nominating and Corporate Governance Committee and the Finance and Investment Committee chairmen both receive an additional \$18,000.
+The chairman of the Audit Committee receives an additional annual retainer of \$27,500.
+Members of the Nominating and Corporate Governance Committee, the Compensation Committee and the Finance and Investment Committee, other than the Committee chairman, receive an additional annual retainer of \$13,000 and members of the Audit Committee, other than the Committee chairman, receive an additional annual retainer of \$18,000.
 All committee retainers are paid in cash.
 Newly elected non-employee directors receive restricted stock awards valued at \$125,000 after their initial election.
-In addition, non-employee directors who have served for not less than six months receive additional restricted stock awards valued at \$125,000 at each annual shareholders' meeting after which they continue to serve.
+In addition, in 2019, non-employee directors who have served for not less than six months receive additional restricted stock awards valued at \$125,000 at each annual shareholders' meeting after which they continue to serve.
 The non-employee directors' restricted stock awards are valued on the award date based on the closing share price and vest on the earlier of one year from the date of grant or the next annual shareholders' meeting date following the date of grant.
+In light of the current market environment including the near term outlook for oil and gas activity, the non-employee directors reduced the annual stock award for 2020 to a restricted stock unit award valued at \$100,000, a 20% reduction, which will vest and settle in cash on the date of the 2021 annual shareholders' meeting.